AlbertSnows/receipt-processor-challenge/docs/Enhancements.md

 To solve this assessment, I ended up not needing to use FSM, but they do seem like a more robust, long term solution via easy access to unique (hashable?) state identifiers.
 Might be worth checking out.

+### FirstStateOF

+Currently there's a Collections function that gets the first true state out of a list.
+Is that necessary?
+Java has streams, and anyMatch may be a viable alternative.
+Or something similar...

 ## Documentation

 I need to add a swagger/open api interface